Elizabeth Wilson (author)

-Elizabeth Wilson (born 1936) is a British independent researcher and writer best known for her commentaries on feminism and popular culture.
-She was a professor at London Metropolitan University and the London College of Fashion and is the author of several non-fiction books and fiction books.
-In particular, she writes on feminist politics and policy; the history of fashionable dress and dress as cultural practice; the cultures of urban life; and high culture and popular culture, especially architecture and film.
-Her novels The Twilight Hour, War Damage and The Girl in Berlin are published by Serpent's Tail.
+Elizabeth Wilson (born 1936) is a British scholar best known for her writing on feminism and popular culture.
+She was a professor at University of North London and the London College of Fashion.
+She has written books on feminist politics, fashion history, urban life, and popular culture.
+Her novels The Twilight Hour, War Damage, The Girl in Berlin, and She Died Young were published by Serpent's Tail.
 She has written for The Guardian and New Statesman and was a frequent broadcaster on BBC Radio 4.

 Life

-In her early life, Elizabeth Wilson's family was employed in modest positions running the British Empire.
-She was educated at St Paul's Girls' School, London, St Anne's College, Oxford, and the London School of Economics, where she trained as a psychiatric social worker.
-She worked as a social worker for 10 years, but was eventually repelled by the conservative ethos and morality surrounding psychoanalysis.
-She then moved on to a career in academia.
+In her early life, Elizabeth Wilson's family was employed in positions in the government of the British Empire.
+She was educated at St Paul's Girls' School and St Anne's College.
+She trained as a psychiatric social worker at the London School of Economics.
+She worked as a social worker for 10 years, but became frustrated by the conservative morality surrounding psychoanalysis and moved on to academia.

+From 1987 to 2001, Wilson taught cultural studies at the University of North London (now London Metropolitan University).
+She was a visiting professor at Stanford University (1985), Goldsmiths College (2003–2006), London College of Fashion (2004–2013), and Stockholm University (2007–2010).